Harmoney-RogerParkinson/ims-core-parent/ims-core-message-processor/README.md

 There are restart scenarios: the server might restart, the client (ie the Message Processor) might restart.
 Both need to be handled cleanly.
 Messages are numbered but not necessarily contiguously.
 The Message Processor will at least need to remember the last processed message and request new messages from that plus one.
 That's a db save because if it crashes it won't have memory.

 The Message Processor does not process the messages directly.
-It will probably split them up into several sub-messages (yet to nail down the message format but this seems likely) and save them into an internal queue.
-The internal queue will include the message number, date stamp and a blob containing the JSON body of the message.
+It will probably split them up into several sub-messages (yet to nail down the message format but this seems likely) and save them into an internal queue which is a rabbitMQ topic named *transaction-queue* (configurable)

 ##SalesForce Tables
 <img src="AndrewTables.jpg" width="1000">